 (sorry, no photo this week)

 Grief is a horrible thing, and all a person can do is ride it out.
 They say time heals all wounds, and I truly believe that.
 In the mean time, the only thing that is getting me through these initial dark days is the escapism of cinema.
-Sure, Jewels isn’t great cinema, but sometimes watching beautiful people with gobs of money having trashy affairs with Nazis and european film stars is the only thing that gets me through the night.
+Sure, Jewels isn’t great cinema, but sometimes watching beautiful people with gobs of money having trashy affairs is the only thing that gets me through the night.
 Tomorrow I’ll go back to watching wonderful, high-brow movies like Boyhood and The Theory of Everything (my 2 favorites for 2014).
 For now though, I have to let myself cry rivers of tears over the loss of our cherished girl Pickles Marie Hasselhoff, put on a comforting movie, and raise a glass of something bubbly in her memory.
 Cheers.

 *Feel free to use the comments section below to tell me what some of your favorite “comfort food” films are.
 I need all the suggestions I can get.